You can boost a child’s credit by adding them as an authorized user, but cards’ policies vary widely on how old the child must be

 Half of the 10 major issuers surveyed by CreditCards.com allow minors as authorized users with no minimum age.
 For example, Bank of America, Capital One, and Chase all allow children to be added to a primary account holder’s card regardless of age.

 Of the rest, most allow minors but impose a minimum age in the teens, usually between 13 and 16.
-For example, American Express and Discover both require authorized users to be 15.
+For example, American Express requires authorized users to be 13.

 |Minors allowed?||Minimum age||Date of birth required?||Social Security number required?|